 I'm Jonny, the College Manager.
 I manage the day-to-day running of the College; support the wellbeing of College members; and I also organise and support events and activity in the College.
 It's my full-time job to help make Langwith a fun and respectful community in which you are encouraged to try new activities, develop new skills and most importantly feel at home!

-If you are a joining us as a resident student, you will find out your room number on the 12th September, which is when you'll be able to find your new flatmates, your resident tutor, your STYCs (Second and Third Year Contacts) and your STYM (Second and Third Year Mentor).
+If you are a joining us as a resident student, you will find out your room number in September, which is when you'll be able to find your new flatmates, your STYCs (Second and Third Year Contacts) and your STYM (Second and Third Year Mentor).

-If you miss any of our weekly emails you can find them here:
+If you miss any of our weekly emails you will be able to find them here: